massrb/buoy_parse/README.md

  BuoyParse gem was created by isolating specific code from an older Rails app that served Buoy Report data as WMS content for cell phone browsers.

+ This gem was created using ruby 1.9.3p484 on windows

  Example of an NOAA buoy website for Nantucket: